Connect to the World

 Earn college credit through a selection of fascinating courses including:

-Please note that course offerings and programming are subject to change.
+Please note that course availability may vary based on partner college requirements and other factors.
+All courses and programming are subject to change.

 Work with your personal Academic Success Coordinator and College Counselor to develop your game plan for an impactful college career.
 You’ll get a head start on how to manage your time, study effectively, and adapt to life on campus.